Mes couleurs

-Mes couleurs is the second studio album by French pop-R&B singer-songwriter Leslie Bourgoin, released on May 11, 2004.
-Bourgoin co-wrote all fifteen tracks on the album.
-Mes couleurs debuted at number ten on the French Albums Chart.
+Upon release, the album performed commercially well.
+Mes couleurs debuted at number 10 on the French Albums Chart (SNEP).
+The album spent 66 weeks on the albums chart.
 On October 13, 2005, exactly one year and five months after its release, the album was certified double gold by the SNEP.
 It remains Bourgoin's best-selling album to date, with sales over 250,000 copies in France, as of September 2010.